 Remembering and honoring the legacy of Athumani Brown

-Athumani Brown was a bright light.
-Those who were lucky enough to know him could feel his warmth whenever he was in the room.
-His peaceful, kind, and empathetic nature were a gravitational force; they pulled you in and left you with an overwhelming sense of calm and positivity.
-As those he left behind struggle to fill the hole he left, and I reflect on the sudden and tragic loss of a truly good life, his family, teachers, principals, and friends have asked all of us to honor Athumani by living a life more like the values he embodied.
+As those he left behind struggle to fill the hole he left, and I reflect on the sudden and tragic loss of a truly good life, his family, teachers, principals, and friends have asked all of us to honor Athumani by living a life more like the values he embodied: peace, love, and community.
 This way, we can maybe all bask in the light he left rather than turning towards the dark.

-As part of the memorial service for Athumani Brown, his school principal and family asked us all to reflect on how we could better live some of the values he exemplified: peace, community, and love.
-This post is the first in that series of three.
+As part of the memorial service for Athumani Brown, his school principal and family asked us all to reflect on how we could better live some of the values he exemplified: peace, love, and community.
+This post is the second in that series of three.